MicrosoftDocs/Viva/Viva/goals/quick-search-and-hot-key-support.md

 description: "Learn how to perform key actions with keyboard strokes, and the ability to search."
 ---

-# Quick Search and Hot Key Support
+# Quick Search and Hot Key Actions

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

 ## Quick Search

-Search for users, teams, objectives, projects and bring key actions in Viva Goals together in a seamless experience.
+Search for users, teams, objectives, and projects, and bring key actions in Viva Goals together in a seamless experience.
 With Quick Search, users can access commands in Viva Goals faster, with no more than two clicks.

-With quick search, a user can:
+With Quick Search, a user can:

 1. Make a check-in

 2. Create an objective

-3. Search for users, teams, objectives, projects
+3. Search for users, teams, objectives, and projects

 ## Hot Key Support